daisylab-bit/cifar-weights/README.md

-# CIFAR Weights
+# HODR Weights

-Pretrained models on the CIFAR-10 and CIFAR-100 dataset.
+Pretrained models on the <REDACTED> dataset.